spendright/scrape-companies/README.md

  * `company`: name of the company, minus ", Inc." etc.
  * `brand`: brand name, minus "TM", etc.
+ * `is_licensed': set to 1 if licensed from another company
  * `is_service`: set to 1 if a service, not a product (e.g. Airlines)
  * `is_prescription`: set to 1 if prescription-only
  * `is_b2b`: set to 1 if primarly marketed to other businesses (e.g. pesticide)